apacpe/nano-stack-crm-ui-1/README.md

 ### Deploy changes to HubSpot

-1. Open the Example.jsx file in the app/extensions folder, in a code editor program and edit the HTML
+1. Open the Example.jsx file in a code editor program and edit the HTML
-2. Upload your updated files with `hs project upload --account=[your account name]`
+2. Upload your updated files with `hs project upload --account=[your account id]`
 3. Review the changes on your CRM